KINGAWESOME266/UltimateChatbotProject/README.md

 A step by step series of examples that tell you how to get this program running smoothly (Note: Only for testing/development).

-*Download the repository from Github.
+1.Download the repository from Github.
-*Open Visual Studio and setup.
+2.Open Visual Studio and setup.
-*Once setup is completed, open the program.cs file from the downloaded repository.
+3.Once setup is completed, open the program.cs file from the downloaded repository.
-*Find the :arrow_forward: icon, near top-middle on Windows, top-left on Mac/Linux.
+4.Find the :arrow_forward: icon, near top-middle on Windows, top-left on Mac/Linux.
-*The program should open and run without errors.
+5.The program should open and run without errors.

 ## Deployment